kohei-us/ixion/doc/document.rst

      object must have a name associated with it.
 The name must be unique within the document it belongs to.

+.. method:: Document.get_sheet_names()

+   Get a tuple of string objects that represent the names of the sheets that belong to the document.
+The order of the sheet names represents the order of the sheets.

 .. method:: Document.calculate()

    Calculate all formula cells within the document that are marked "dirty" i.e. either those formula cells whose direct